drodriguezol/foundations-of-data-science-activities/README.md

      $$P(B|C, A) = P(B|A)$$

 2. **Equal Contribution**: It is assumed that all predictor variables contribute equally to the model's prediction.

+## Why Classification Model Evaluation Matters

+Unlike linear regression models that predict continuous values, classification models deal with categories.
+Therefore, we need different metrics to assess their performance.
+Accuracy alone can be misleading, especially with imbalanced datasets, as a model might simply be good at predicting the majority class.

+### Key Metrics to Evaluate Your Model

+- **Precision**: Focuses on the accuracy of positive predictions, answering the question, "Of all the instances the model predicted as positive, how many are actually positive?"

+- **Recall (Sensitivity or True Positive Rate)**: Ensures that as many true positive instances as possible are captured, addressing, "Of all the actual positive instances, how many did the model correctly identify?"

+- **ROC Curves (Receiver Operating Characteristic)**: Provide a visual way to assess the model's ability to distinguish between classes across different thresholds.
+The **AUC (Area Under the Curve)** quantifies the overall performance.

+- **F1 Score**: Combines precision and recall, offering a balanced metric when both aspects are equally important.
+This is particularly useful when dealing with imbalanced datasets.

+- **F𝛽 Score**: Allows you to give more importance to either precision or recall by adjusting the 𝛽 parameter.
+A higher 𝛽 gives more weight to recall, useful when it's more critical to avoid false negatives.

+### Additional Metrics and Considerations

+- **Confusion Matrix**: Gives a detailed breakdown of true positives, true negatives, false positives, and false negatives, helping you understand where your model is making errors.